gabridome/docs/c-lightning_with_postgresql_reliability.md

 ```
 sudo systemctl restart nfs-kernel-server
 ```
-We skip the firewall part of the [NFS tutoria] because we assume the two server being on the same network.
+We skip the firewall part of the [NFS tutoria] because we assume the two servers being on the same network.

 On the **master machine** you will have to mount the shared directory.